-Section 2.
 Homeless Management Information System (HMIS).
-The Fresno ≠ Madera Continuum of Care must designate a single HMIS for FMCoC and an eligible applicant to serve as the CoC's HMIS Llead Aagency.
-The FMCoC Lead Agency must also:
+The Fresno Madera Continuum of Care must designate a single HMIS for FMCoC and an eligible applicant to serve as the CoC's HMIS Lead Agency.
+The FMCoC Lead Agency must;

-- Implement HMIS, including designating a single HMIS - Review, revise, and approve a CoC HMIS data privacy plan, data security plan, and quality plan, and HMIS Policies and Procedures - Ensure that the HMIS is administered in compliance with HUD requirements - Ensure consistent participation by HUD Homeless Assistance Grants projects in the HMIS, and actively encourage non-HUD funded programs to participate - Ensure compliance with VAWA and required HMIS-parallel data collection by domestic violence providers maintain appropriate, isolated data, and report congregate information as required and allowed within law.
+- Implement HMIS, including designating a single HMIS - Review, revise, and approve a CoC HMIS data privacy plan, data security plan, data quality plan, and HMIS Policies and Procedures - Ensure that the HMIS is administered in compliance with HUD requirements - Ensure consistent participation by HUD Homeless Assistance Grants projects in the HMIS, and actively encourage non-HUD funded programs to participate - Ensure compliance with VAWA and required HMIS-parallel data collection by domestic violence providers maintain appropriate, isolated data, and report congregate information as required and allowed within law.

-Section 7.-Coordinated Entry Policies.
+Coordinated Entry Policies.
 The CoC has established a Coordinated Entry System in compliance with HCD ESG regulations, 25 CCR 8409; HUD Coordinated Entry Notices CPD-17-01 and CPD-16-11; VAWA Reauthorization Act of 2013; and the CoC Program Interim Rule, 24 CFR Part 578.
 All CoC- and ESG-funded programs are committed to implementing this system.
 Other federal, state, and local funding sources, as well as all funding sources that are administered or provided go through the CoC, also mandate participation in the Coordinated Entry System.
 All projects mandated to participate in the Coordinated Entry System by their funding source must follow the Coordinated Entry policies and procedures.
 All other providers participating in the coordinated entry process shall also follow those policies and procedures.

-The Coordinated Entry System promotes comprehensive and coordinated access to assistance regardless of where an individual or family is located in the CoC service area, and uses the VI-SPDAT, a standardized assessment tool that ensures that the community prioritizes assistance for people with the most urgent and severe needs and to those who have been homeless for
+The Coordinated Entry System promotes comprehensive and coordinated access to assistance regardless of where an individual or family is located in the CoC service area and uses a standardized assessment tool that ensures that the community prioritizes assistance for people with the